Getting Started at Cascadia

 - Connect with an outreach team member

-Applicants interested in Adult Basic Education (BEdA) which includes ESL, ABE, GED® prep, and HS+.
-BEdA classes are designed to help move students forward on pathways to high school diplomas, GED®, college coursework, and/or employment.
+College and Career Foundations, which includes English Foundations, Math Foundations, GED® prep, and HS+, is designed to help move students forward on pathways to high school diplomas, GED®, college coursework, and/or employment.

 Applicants that have completed an associate degree or meet the prerequisites can apply for one of the following Bachelor of Applied Science degrees:

 Applicants who need a student visa to study in the U.S.